 - Payload Weight = 530 lb.
-[240.4 kg] - Payload Coefficient of Drag = 1.3 - Payload centroid is on mast axis and 12" [304.8 mm] above top of mast - Mast securely constrained at bottom of mast as well as approximately 5" [127 mm] below collar of base tube by WB supplied hardware or equivalent - 0 degree mast base deployment angle - All wind speeds measured at ground level - · Cabling is secured together and fixed to the mast - · Survival wind speed will be reduced for increasing payload centroid distance above top of mast - This analysis does not include any evaluation of the stability of a trailer, the trailer, outriggers, and anchors are assumed fixed.
+[240.4 kg] - Payload Coefficient of Drag = 1.3 - Payload centroid is on mast axis and 12" [304.8 mm] above top of mast - Mast securely constrained at bottom of mast as well as approximately 5" [127 mm] below collar of base tube by WB supplied hardware or equivalent - 0 degree mast base deployment angle - All wind speeds measured at 33 ft above ground level - Cabling is secured together and fixed to the mast - · Survival wind speed will be reduced for increasing payload centroid distance above top of mast - · This analysis does not include any evaluation of the stability of a trailer, the trailer, outriggers, and anchors are assumed fixed.

-8.4.6 Catalog Model 10.3-60 SHDL
+10.4.10 Catalog Model 10.3-60 SHDL